Telephone : 01227 931300 Email : Office

 Pupils will work towards a design brief and produce a creative outcome using their knowledge, skills and understanding.
 The design and make challenge will give pupils the experience of solving a real problem.
 The use of ICT is promoted through research and development.

-Pupils continue to develop their skills in Design and Technology, they will have the opportunity to work on a timber, plastic, metal and paper project, which will be supported with theory.
+Pupils continue to develop their skills in Design and Technology, they will have the opportunity to explore a range of projects using a variety of different materials, which will be supported with theory.
 Towards the end of the year, pupils will have the opportunity to develop their own project and produce a final outcome.
-This will help prepare the pupils for the NEA task set in their final year.
+This will help prepare the pupils for the NEA task set in year 11.
 The use of ICT is promoted through research and development, with the opportunity of using Sketch Up and 2D Design.

 Pupils will progress to study AQA GCSE Design and Technology where they will study: